ruveendra/ruveendra/README.md

 ## 🚀 Featured Project

-### **Continuum ([live demo](https://continuum-indol.vercel.app/) · [frontend](https://github.com/ruveendra/Continuum) · [sync server](https://github.com/ruveendra/continuum-sync-server)):** An AI-native collaborative writing platform, built to explore how AI-assisted editing can sit natively inside a real-time collaborative document — not bolted on as a separate tool
+### **Continuum ([live demo](https://continuum-indol.vercel.app/) · [frontend](https://github.com/ruveendra/Continuum) · [sync server](https://github.com/ruveendra/continuum-sync-server)):** An AI-native collaborative writing platform

+Built to explore how AI-assisted editing can sit natively inside a real-time collaborative document — not bolted on as a separate tool

 Designed and built the full editing, collaboration, and AI-suggestion engine end to end, from architecture through implementation.